Mbox: File locking

-Because more than one message is stored in a single file, some form of file locking is needed to avoid the corruption that can result from two or more processes modifying the mailbox simultaneously.
+Because more than one messages are stored in a single file, some form of file locking is needed to avoid the corruption that can result from two or more processes modifying the mailbox simultaneously.
 This could happen if a network email delivery program delivers a new message at the same time as a mail reader is deleting an existing message.